luke-hill/ruby-training/site_prism/basic_commands/README.md

 $ bundle
 ```

-## Working through the exercise
+## Working through the examples

-To run the exercise, you just need to run:
+To run the examples, you just need to run:

 ```
-$ ruby exercise_1.rb
+$ ruby example_1.rb
 ```

 ## How this will work